Christine Coughlin sits behind her laptop smiling at the camera as she prepares to host the Rise and Monetize Creators Summit

 I share topics that matter to me and don’t worry about what is trending.
 I have created a space to showcase the struggles and joys of balancing family, ambition, and well-being, as well as things that light me up, like fashion and connection to nature, highlighting healthy female relationships, personal development, and business.

-My goal is to be an influencer for good, and if others feel the need to minimize that, I now have the confidence to not give it a second thought.
+My goal is to be an influencer for good, and if others feel the need to minimize that, I now have the confidence not to give it a second thought.

 Empowered Me To Find My Passion And A Way To Monetize It